o365soa/soa/README.md

 * **Application.ReadWrite.OwnedBy** (Update applications owned by the application.
 This allows the application to remove its own client secret when the prerequisites validation and data collection are complete.)
 * **AuditLog.Read.All** (Get sign-in activity for user and guest accounts.)
 * **DeviceManagementConfiguration.Read** (Get Intune configuration policies, if applicable.)
-* **Directory.Read.All** (Get sign-in activity for user and guest accounts.
+* **Directory.Read.All** (Get subscriptions in the tenant and sign-in activity for user and guest accounts.
 Both this scope and AuditLog.Read.All are required in order to get sign-in activity.)
 * **IdentityRiskEvent.Read.All** (Get identity risk events raised by Microsoft Entra ID Protection.)
 * **IdentityRiskyUser.Read.All** (Get identity risk events raised by Microsoft Entra ID Protection.
 Both this scope and IdentityRiskEvent.Read.All are required to get risk events.)
 * **OnPremDirectorySynchronization.Read.All** (Get Microsoft Entra directory synchronization settings.)